 Charcoal is an active powder that is a byproduct of carbon-containing materials.
 It’s a fine, odorless, tasteless, non-toxic ingredient.

-Enter charcoal: the ingredient can act as a deep cleanser for our scalps.
+Enter charcoal: the ingredient can act as a deep cleanser for our scalps and can be found in some of our favorite dry shampoos.
 Keep reading for more about the benefits and uses of charcoal for the hair.

 - Type of ingredient: Exfoliator